UCLALibrary/LBS/README.md

 3. The imported data is from CSV files dumped from the existing reporting system

+4. Test display on Windows Dark Mode to ensure readability

-4. The fixture file for testing was created with the following:
+5. The fixture file for testing was created with the following:
 ```
 python3 manage.py dumpdata --indent 4 --output qdb/fixtures/sample_data.json
 ```